Lifting Weight Limits at Work: What's the Maximum You Can Lift?

 Factors Affecting Maximum Lifting Weights for Employees

-- Individual Strength and Fitness Level
+1. Individual Strength and Fitness Level

 Each person has a different level of physical strength and fitness.
-Age, gender, overall health, and prior physical conditioning can impact a person's ability to lift heavy objects.
-Regular exercise and strength training can help improve lifting capacity.
-But it's important to understand your limitations and not exceed what your body can handle. - Lifting Technique and Posture
+Age, gender, overall health, and prior physical conditioning all impact a person's ability to lift heavy objects.
+Regular exercise and strength training can help improve lifting capacity, but it is still important to recognise personal limits.
+Employees should avoid exceeding what their body can safely handle, even if guideline weights suggest higher limits.

 Recommended Lifting Weight at Work